coralberry

 Wildlife Uses

-Being only moderately deer resistant, this plant is a firm favorite with wildlife and will attract small mammals and a variety of birds.
+Despite being only somewhat deer resistant, this plant is a favorite of animals, attracting small mammals, ground birds, and browsers such as white tailed deer, which utilize it for food, cover, and nesting sites.
 Birds enjoy the buds and berries of this plant, while a number of insect pollinators will visit the flowers.
 (4)

 FAQs